rwroseProjects/project_vira/README.md

 This is a Social Media platform that will allow users to create, share, and collaborate on social projects.
 <br><br>
-<strong>Technologies:</strong> React, Express.js, Node.js, Bootstrap
+<strong>Technologies:</strong> React, Express.js, Node.js, Material UI